MurasakiNX/NXPayload-Converter/README.md

 # NXPayload-Converter
-NXPayload Converter is a program to create boot.dat files from payload files (.bin)
+NXPayload Converter is a program that allows you to create boot.dat from payload files (.bin)